germancin/gaia-react-demo/README.md

     The ``npm run build deploy:prod`` command from [package.json](https://github.com/germancin/gaia-react-demo/blob/master/app/package.json#L25) is executed for production build and it will get the production configurations from the [config.js](https://github.com/germancin/gaia-react-demo/blob/master/app/src/config.js) file.
 Also this will bundle the **scss files**.

     All the configurations are placed in the [config.js](https://github.com/germancin/gaia-react-demo/blob/master/app/src/config.js) file.
+(For security reasons, this file shouldn't be pushed to the repo but handle it in a different way.
+In this case, was added here to simplify the testing process.)

     ``npm run build`` command is used to build the app for development environment.